 In the fall 2017, the DCHC MPO submitted 24 new Highway projects, 23 new Bicycle and Pedestrian Projects, 21 new Public Transit projects, and 11 new Rail projects for evaluation for SPOT 5.0.
 Lists of projects submitted by mode is in the attachments below.
 Additional projects shown in the attachments are those that were scored in previous cycles but must be rescored again because they did not previously score well enough to receive committed funding.
 In addition to the projects that the DCHC MPO submitted, NCDOT Divisions 5, 7, and 8, as well as Capital Area MPO (CAMPO) and Triangle Area RPO (TARPO), also submitted projects in the DCHC MPO area.

-The Methodology for Identifying and Ranking New TIP Project Requests is the process the DCHC MPO is using to identify, prioritize, and allocate Local Input Points to projects for consideration for funding for the fiscal years 2020-2029 Transportation Improvement Program (TIP).
+The Methodology for Identifying and Ranking New TIP Project Requests is the process the DCHC MPO uses to identify, prioritize, and allocate Local Input Points to projects for consideration for funding for the fiscal years 2020-2029 Transportation Improvement Program (TIP).
 The Methodology was adopted by the DCHC MPO on March 14, 2018.
 The Methodology can be viewed here: Methodology .